biometryhub/installing-r/installing-r.md

 i) macOS 10.13 (High Sierra) and later (Intel 64bit): At the time of writing [R 4.1.2](https://cran.r-project.org/bin/macosx/R-4.1.2.pkg) was the latest version.
 i) macOS 11 (Big Sur) and later (Apple M1 Chips or later): At the time of writing [R 4.1.2](https://cran.r-project.org/bin/macosx/big-sur-arm64/base/R-4.1.2-arm64.pkg) was the latest version.
 i) macOS 10.11 (El Capitan) and 10.12 (Sierra): At the time of writing [R 3.6.3](https://cloud.r-project.org/bin/macosx/R-3.6.3.nn.pkg) was the latest version.
-i) macOS 10.9 (Mavericks) and 10.10 (Yosemite): At the time of writing [R 3.3.3](https://cran.rstudio.com/bin/macosx/R-3.3.3.pkg) was the latest version.
-2. Run the downloaded file by opening the folder where you downloaded the file and double clicking on the filename (e.g. R-4.1.2).
-3. Follow the prompts in the installation.
-For our purposes, the installation defaults are satisfactory, so you can simply click on `Next` through the installation until it is complete.

 ## RStudio {#RStudio .tabset .tabset-fade}